kemmya/solo/lib/recipe.md

 ## Implement the behaviour

 """
-When single name is added to list of learners that have the challenge
+When single name is added to list of learners that have done the challenge
 """
 def test_single_name_added():

 """
-When multiple name is added to the list of learners that have done the challenge
+When multiple name of learners is added to the list of learners that have done the challenge
 """
 def test_multiple_names_added():

 """
-When we remove names of learners who have not done the challenge That will give us the list of learners who have done the challenge
+When we track names of learners who have  done the challenge That will give us the list of learners who have done the challenge
 """
-def test_remove_names_of_learners_not_done_challenge():
+def test_tracked_learners():